enyojs/ares-project/test/selenium/README.md

 ### Verify generated Java files

-Depending on your system, use either `md5sum`, `inhash.exe` or `/usr/bin/shasum` to verify the md5 or sha1 digests against the Java files converted from the XML scripts.
+Depending on your system, use either `/usr/bin/md5sum`, or `/usr/bin/shasum` to verify the md5 or sha1 digests against the Java files converted from the XML scripts.
 This files are found under the temporary directory `./ares-project/test/selenium/webdriver-java-diff-patch/java-ref`.

+**Note:** On windows `/usr/bin/md5sum`, or `/usr/bin/shasum` can be available by installing Cygwin.

 ### Apply AresTestJava.patch